thingsdb/ThingsDocs/v0/content/data-types/list/map.md

 ### Return value

-A new list with each element being the result of the callback function.
+A new list of items that are the result of the callback function.

 ### Example